About Allen Fuller

 With an opportunity to pursue his joint interests of communications and technology, he left the Hill to join the Interactive practice at Fleishman-Hillard, a global PR firm.
 There he consulted for a number of Fortune 50 clients as well as the Library of Congress, the Department of Homeland Security and NPR.
 He realized the gap between the digital tools and strategies used by global brands and those used by political campaigns and became passionate about bridging that gap.

 With that objective, Allen left FH to start Flat Creek, a digital agency named after a small community near his family’s horse farm in Tennessee.
 At Flat Creek he built a team that served more than 300 clients across 35 states and 3 continents, focusing on bringing his passion for weaving digital strategy into communications to local campaigns and causes.
-Under his leadership, Flat Creek launched several branded services, including RootsHQ, a popular blog for political entrepreneurs, and Datrm.in, a unique platform that empowers users to leverage their contact networks to achieve their goals.
+Under his leadership, Flat Creek launched several branded services, including RootsHQ, a popular blog for political entrepreneurs, and Datrm.in, a unique platform that helps leaders build stronger relationships, increase referrals, and reach their goals.

 After Flat Creek’s web design business was acquired, Allen dove deeper into building applications for grassroots advocacy by joining Voter Gravity, a tech startup creating a map and mobile-based application that helps campaigns analyze data and communicate with targeted voters.
 As Voter Gravity’s Chief Operating Officer, Allen revamped the company’s engineering and support teams, making the application faster and adding new features.